Brand Visual Style Prompt: Generate 3 Directions (Palette, Type, Image)

 5. Logo lock-up vibe in words

-6. A representative AI image prompt I can paste into Midjourney / DALL-E that produces a visual that anchors this direction
+6. A representative image prompt I can paste into Midjourney or

-Variant for fast-moving categories: “One direction should feel deliberately ‘wrong for the category’ — to test whether contrast is more memorable than fit.”
+Variant for fast-moving categories: add the line “One direction should feel deliberately ‘wrong for the category’, to test whether contrast is more memorable than fit.”

-A side-by-side comparison: 3 columns × 7 rows.
-Print or paste into Figma and pin three on a wall.
-You should be able to walk past at 3 metres and tell which is which.
+A side-by-side comparison: 3 columns by 7 rows.
+Print it, or paste it into Figma and pin three boards on a wall.
+The test is physical — you should be able to walk past at three metres and tell which is which.
+If you can’t, two directions are too close and one should be replaced.

 How to check the output is usable